mollyjones2023/Poli_Sci_390/Visualization_Blog3.md

 ![Frequency example](images/frequency_ex.png)

-I also like this plot because I think it could be useful for comparing counts of housing and parks and average incomes per area, but I'm unsure of how to incorporate this into a map design.
-Maybe I can make something like this for additional details on my main visual.
+I also like this plot because I think it could be useful for comparing counts of housing and parks and average incomes per area.

 **Citations**
 - [https://www.e-education.psu.edu/geog486/node/648](https://www.e-education.psu.edu/geog486/node/648)